spencertipping/tau/m/utf9.md

 Lazy loading means that a `utf9` record view must store a diff in order to provide mutability.
 This diff can have a ravel, which means we can stream values into a `utf9` diff reduction to construct a final object (emitted on _τ_).
 This model unifies diff-streaming and atomic record edits, providing a nice scaffold for later features like OT -- nothing stops us from defining an OT diff reducer that reorders edits on user-submitted time and emits the reconciled state.

-In other words, [row transformation](transform.md) amounts to generating modification ops into a suitable reduction context.
-That makes row transforms differentiable by time.
-It also means we can reuse all of the row-transformation operations as streaming things, with _τ_ markers to commit/emit the current state.

-**NOTE:** this brings delta operators like `(+ 5)` and map-insert-and-merge front and center.
-We should have a broad dictionary of these things to use within row context.

-**NOTE:** `utf9` values may be aliased in memory, in which case they shouldn't be modified; then all updates will be applied as diff patches.

 ### Design
 Bytecode-encoded objects need not point to the origin; that is, there are no parent links (just like `msgpack`).
 Each object must be decodable with no base-pointer context, meaning we don't keep a base pointer and there is no value aliasing.

-Modifications are also bytecodes of a sort, but indirectly encoded using symbols.

 Like `msgpack`, we optimize for brevity by providing `fix*` variants for small structures.